nextcloud/documentation/user_manual/files/sharing.rst

 File Sharing
 ============

 Nextcloud users can share files and folders.
-Possible targets are
+Possible targets are:

 * public links
 * users